 Video workload types

 Livestreams accept a continuous RTMP push from OBS, FFmpeg, or any RTMP-capable encoder.
-The gateway segments the stream, routes segments to orchestrators for transcoding, and serves the transcoded output as adaptive bitrate HLS.
+The Gateway segments the stream, routes segments to Orchestrators for transcoding, and serves the transcoded output as adaptive bitrate HLS.
 Sub-second WebRTC playback is available for latency-sensitive applications.
 VOD assets accept an uploaded video file.
 The network transcodes it to multiple renditions.
 The asset is playable via HLS or short-form MP4.
 Multistream simultaneously pushes a live stream to additional RTMP destinations (YouTube Live, Twitch, custom RTMP servers) alongside Livepeer transcoding.
 Recording archives a livestream as a VOD asset when the stream ends.
 The recording is available for playback after transcoding completes.Access paths

 Two paths exist for video developers, depending on how much infrastructure you want to operate.
 The REST API is the faster path: create a stream with four lines of code and get an RTMP ingest URL and HLS playback URL.
-The self-hosted gateway gives full pricing and routing control but requires operating a node and funding a payment deposit.REST API and SDKs
+The self-hosted Gateway gives full pricing and routing control but requires operating a node and funding a payment deposit.REST API and SDKs

 The Livepeer REST API covers streams, assets, webhooks, playback, access control, and viewership metrics.
 SDKs wrap the API in TypeScript, Python, Go, and React:- TypeScript